Search for projects by name or address

 Deposits and withdrawals are public privacy boundaries.
 A wrap emits the confidential-token recipient and the rounded clear underlying-token amount.
 The recipient can be different from the depositor, but that relationship is still visible in the deposit event.
 Withdrawals then reveal the recipient and amount.

 Within a confidential token, holders can make confidential transfers between transparent EVM addresses.
 These transfers reveal the parties and encrypted ciphertext handles, but not the clear amount or resulting balances.
-The confidential balances and transfer amounts of users can be decrypted by 7/13 KMS signers, including retroactively.
+The confidential balances and transfer amounts of users can be decrypted retroactively if enough KMS key shares are combined.

 The smart contracts do not fully validate FHE offchain work, which makes the KMS and coprocessor each trusted for security, privacy and liveness.
 Encrypted user inputs are accepted through the InputVerifier, which requires 1/1 coprocessor signatures.
-Public decryptions are accepted through the KMSVerifier, which requires 7/13 KMS signatures.
+Public decryptions are accepted through the KMSVerifier, which requires the threshold of any selected non-invalidated context (signer set), not necessarily the displayed current 7/13 context.
 Decentralization of the critical offchain services is announced in the docs but not implemented onchain (e.g. coprocessors, fraud proofs, slashing, zk proofs).

 Practical privacy also depends on timing, amounts, address reuse, wallet/RPC providers, and any frontend or service used to create encrypted inputs.
 Users are advised to research OPSEC best practice.